COVID-19 Virus Program Update: Beginning to Re-open to all riders and patients

 We hope you are safe and well in these difficult times.
 We wanted to give you an update on our current operating status and how that affects our riders, patients and volunteers as the full impact of the Covid-19 vaccine ripples through the world economy.

-The COVID-19 pandemic has and continues to pose many challenges for our riding and Therapy Services programs and has led to many, many changes everywhere and at Ride On too.
-All of our lesson and treatment session operations ceased on March 12, 2020 and in May of last year we were able to reopen for a handful of independent riders at both facilities.
-Volunteers have still not come back to Ride On - all horse care, grooming, tacking and barn chores continue to be taken care of by Ride On staff members to ensure safety and wellness for all.
+The COVID-19 pandemic continues to pose many challenges for our riding and Therapy Services programs and has led to many, many changes everywhere and at Ride On too.
+All of our lesson and treatment session operations ceased on March 12, 2020.
+Our resolve at the outset of Covid-19 was to ensure the heart of Ride On – our staff, horses, ranches and volunteers - would all be here at the end of Covid so we could continue.
+Well, here we are!

 Before the pandemic, Ride On served about 240 individuals with disabilities.
-Many require close assistance which, in the age of social distancing, is simply not safe for riders or volunteers.
+Many require close assistance which, in the age of social distancing, was simply not safe for riders or volunteers.
 As we began to craft reopening plans we divided our riders in to six groups, Phase 1 - 6.
-At this time we are able to offer lessons to those in Phases 1 -3, riders that are completely independent and need little to no physical assistance from their instructor or volunteers therefore ensuring that we are complying with social distancing requirements.
-We have also been able to accommodate Therapy Services patients that can tolerate a mask for 45 minutes and are safe with the assistance of just a therapist (no volunteers/sidewalkers).
+For much of the pandemic we were able to offer lessons to those in Phases 1 -3, riders that are completely independent and need little to no physical assistance from their instructor or volunteers therefore ensuring that we are complying with social distancing requirements.

-As we begin to move through the phases we will continue to be directed by facts and figures provided by the CDC and County officials.
-However adaptive riding poses a mix of positive and negative risk factors: we are outside and horseback riding is naturally socially distant (both good) but we require a lot of personal help to keep everything safe (a negative during a pandemic).
-We can’t wait to welcome back all of our riders, patients and volunteers when it is safe.
+As we continue to move through the phases we will continue to be directed by facts and figures provided by the CDC, State and County officials.
+Adaptive riding poses a mix of positive and negative risk factors: we are outside and horseback riding is naturally socially distant (both good) but we require a lot of personal contact to keep everything safe (a negative during a pandemic).

 Ride On teaches adaptive horseback riding to children and adults with physical and cognitive disabilities.
 We also provide physical and occupational therapy, specializing in using the movement of the horse to improve specific medical conditions.
 Ride On Celebrates 25 Years of Service, Their Time To Ride